 The student will spend a minimum of 300 hours working with a supervisor under the supervision of a faculty member from Eastern University.
 If the student is already an acting supervisor or coordinator in a school setting, the assignments will be fulfilled on the job with supervision from Eastern University.
-A prescribed number of assignments must be completed which include but are not limited to activities in program development, school nurse service improvement, policy determination, staff development, budgeting, and role analysis and program evaluation.
+A prescribed number of assignments must be completed which include but are not limited to activities in program development, policy determination, staff development, budgeting, and role analysis and program evaluation.

 This advanced graduate seminar is designed to help students explore in depth a focused topic of multicultural education and its implication on curriculum development.
-Topics for this course will vary and may include Trauma-Informed Instruction and Intervention; Biological Bases of Learning, Cognition and Behavior; Global Perspectives on Race and Ethnicity; Multicultural Approaches and Critical Theory; Gender Equity Curriculum; Language Diversity, Identity, and Politics; Religious Diversity and Education; Race, Class, and Politics in America; Immigration and Education; and Legal Issues in Multiculturalism, Diversity and Inclusion.
+Topics for this course will vary.
 Students are allowed to repeat the course once to earn up to 6 credits.
 (Prerequisite: EDUC 417 or 517)